persisshah/To_Do_App-Android/README.md

 # To_Do_App-Kotlin
-A ToDo application for Android built with Kotlin and Google Firebase Firestone I have used some third party libraries for only UI design.
+A ToDo application for Android built with Google Firebase Firestone Cloud database storage.
+I have used some third party libraries for only UI design.

 Third party libraries are